 |Less than €200||€203|

 How previous earnings are assessed has changed from November 2020.

 People who only started employment after February 2020 but have now been laid-off due to increased Covid restrictions can have their payment rate fixed by reference to their earnings in the period March to September 2020.

 But anyone who was in employment before February 2020 but whose earnings have reduced in the period since February can still have their PUP payment rate set by reference to their earlier, higher, earnings.

 Self-employed earnings will continue to be based on the best of a person’s 2018 or 2019 earnings.
 Any earnings a person may have received as an employee during 2019 will also be considered and added to their self-employment earnings for the purpose of setting the appropriate PUP payment rate.

 From February 2021, those who previously earned over €300 a week will move from a PUP of €350 to €250 a week

 Those who earned between €200-€300 a week pre-pandemic will move from the €250 Pandemic Unemployment Payment rate to Jobseekers’ Benefit of €203.

-Also announced today – the Temporary Wage Subsidy Scheme will be replaced by a new Employment Wage Support Scheme in September.
-This scheme will also run until the end of March 2021.
+Also the Employment Wage Support Scheme will also be extended until the end of June 2021.

 The Employment Wage Support Scheme will pay businesses, whose turnover has fallen below 30pc, a subsidy of €205 per month per employee.